microsoft/tilecode/manual.md

 You can run TileCode in a web browser (see Arcade simulator at bottom of this screen) or on any [MakeCode Arcade device](https://arcade.makecode.com/hardware).
 Click on the **UF2 File** link at the very bottom of the screen to download the latest TileCode UF2 file to your computer.
+Plug your Arcade device into your computer via a USB cable.
-Copy this file to your Arcade device to get started (this one UF2 file works for all MakeCode Arcade compatible devices).
+Copy this file to your Arcade device to get started (this one file works for all MakeCode Arcade compatible devices).

 # Background Reading